Home » Entertainment » Countdown to Coachella Weekend 1? (2026)

 Camping and On-Site Living

-• Proximity: Campers have the advantage of being just a short walk from the entrance gates.
+• Proximity: Campers are within walking distance of the entrance gates.

-• The Hub: A central area in the campgrounds often features a silent disco, general store, and food vendors.
+• The Hub: A central campground area with a silent disco, general store, and food vendors.

-• Heat Management: Managing the transition from hot days to cool desert nights is a key part of the camping lifestyle here.
+• Heat Management: Adjusting to hot days and cooler nights is part of the camping routine.

 The Evolution of the Lineup